 Table of Contents

 - Repeatedly Biting

-A tongue bite is rarely life-threatening, but it is a painful injury that can irritate you and affect your normal routines until it heals.
+A tongue bite is rarely life-threatening, but it is a painful injury that can affect your daily routines until it heals.

 Why Do People Bite Their Tongue?